What determines how much I have to pay for coverage?

 - Alternatively, if you have a smaller , you generally will pay a higher monthly ; but, you may have lower up front and insurance will kick in sooner.

 - If you have a higher monthly , you may pay a lower .

 - If you have a lower monthly , you may pay a higher .

-Starting in 2014, all plans offered to individuals must offer a .
+The ACA requires all plans offered include a .
 There will be some difference in based on age, but your gender, health status, pregnancy, or disability will not change the cost of your insurance.

 You have options for finding health insurance that fits the unique needs of you and your family.